 Loop Yarn Wreath - This is another quick and easy wreath which requires no sewing skills!
 This is made using the new loopy yarn.
 Click for a free tutorial.

-Fold 'n Stitch Wreath - This is a fun wreath to make and can be made for many different holidays.
+Fold 'n Stitch Wreath - This is a fun fabric wreath to make and can be made for many different holidays by choosing different fabrics.

 Valentine Heart Loop Yarn Wreath - This is another fun and easy wreath to make with loop yarn.